-We made ornaments for a blogging buddy and mailed them so they can enjoy them on their Christmas Tree.
+We made ornaments for a blogging buddy (sort of like a Secret Santa) and mailed them so they can enjoy them on their Christmas Tree.

 For my project I made these cute reversible buffalo plaid Christmas ornaments for Terri at Christmas Tree Lane and she sent me a cute little Bottle Brush Tree ornament in exchange.
 It’s really fun, like opening a package on Christmas morning.
 I participated in the ornament exchange last year and love the ornament she sent me and the one I made for her.

 This tutorial might seem like a lot of steps to make these buffalo check ornaments but don’t be intimidated, they’re very easy and it goes pretty quickly.
 And please forgive the picture quality, I was filming video (coming soon) and forgot to keep one ornament aside to take closeups.
 I made two sets, one for Terri and one for myself because I sometimes have gifters remorse 🙂

 This post contains links to products, if you purchase something after clicking on my link I may earn a small commission (at no extra cost to you).

 You could use buffalo plaid fabric or paper if you have it.
 I had neither but I had a full roll of 2-1/2″ wired buffalo plaid ribbon so I figured I’d use that.